 Business relationships often bring several layers of fiduciary duties and responsibilities.
 Regardless of the structure of a particular company, it is likely that some fiduciary duty exists between the members or partners.
 The company’s organizational documents typically stipulate these duties.

 In a partnership, the partners each have a fiduciary duty to each other, including a duty of loyalty, duty to fully disclose any information regarding the partnership and its affairs, and a duty to operate in good faith and fair dealing.
 It is a violation of a partner’s fiduciary duty to engage in outside transactions that might conflict with the interests of the partnership.

 Similarly, in a limited liability company (LLC), the manager owes to the members of the company the highest duty of care, loyalty, and disclosure, and the members owe such duties to the LLC.
 Each party is expected to always act in the best interests of the company and avoid any potential conflicts of interest with the company.

-If a fiduciary duty is breached, there are various remedies available.
+If a fiduciary duty is breached, Virginia Fiduciary Duties Attorneys can go over with you the various remedies available.
 Depending on the nature of the breach and the harm that results, monetary damages may be awarded, officer positions may be relinquished, or a specified performance may be ordered by a court.
+The remedies for breach of fiduciary duty claims can entail the following:

-If you have suffered harm due to a fiduciary’s breach, or you have been accused of breaching a fiduciary duty, please contact the Virginia Fiduciary Duty attorneys at MartinWren, P.C.
 We can analyze the nature of the relationship, the duty owed, and whether conduct violated that duty.
 Call Robert E. Byrne, Jr. or John B. Simpson of MartinWren, P.C. at 434-817-3100, and we can discuss the best way to proceed to protect your interests.
+If you have suffered harm due to a fiduciary’s breach, or you have been accused of breaching a fiduciary duty, please contact the VA Fiduciary Duties Attorneys at MartinWren, P.C. without hesitation.